coreBOS/coreBOSDocumentation/user/pages/05.configuration-tools/02.business-maps/27.webservicecall/item.md

         - webservicecall
 ---

-## REST/SOAP call and retrieval Mapping

 This workflow task type, named "**Run Web Service**" can be used to launch a REST or SOAP call to another system and retrieve the results to be saved in fields of coreBOS or to be passed along the workflow set of tasks to be consumed in other workflow tasks by using the **getContext** function.

+===

 To use this task type we need a map of type **Webservice Mapping**.
 This map must be selected in the workflow task.

 ![](1.png?width=100%)

 In the task, we can attach just one map which can be selected using the input field.

 ![](2.png?width=100%)
 ![](3.png?width=100%)

 The "**Web Service Mapping**" defines the web service method parameters that will be launched and is divided into three sections:

 - **wsconfig** where we define the necessary settings to make the call
 - **fields** which define the parameters of the call and will permit us to capture values from the coreBOS application